 Sea Acres National Park Rainforest Walk

-The Rainforest Boardwalk can be seen on a guided tour or you can explore on your own with information from the Rainforest Centre like we did.
-It is an easy 1.3 km walk which can take between 30 min to and 1 hr 15 min.
+The Rainforest Boardwalk can be seen on a guided tour, or you can explore on your own with information from the Rainforest Centre like we did.
+It is an easy 1.3 km walk which can take between 30 min to and one hr 15 min.